in-s-ane/picoctf-2014/README.md

 in/s/ane
 ========

-Solutions to problems written by team in/s/ane during the PicoCTF (Capture the Flag) challenge
+Solutions to problems written by team in/s/ane during the [2014 PicoCTF (Capture the Flag)](https://picoctf.com) challenge

 Team Members:
 - Chesley Tan